DisposaBoy/GoSublime/articles/golint.md

 	// list of commands to run
 	"comp_lint_commands": [
-		// run go lint on all files in the package
+		// run `golint` on all files in the package
 		// "shell":true is required in order to run the command through your shell (to expand `*.go`)
 		// also see: the documentation for the `shell` setting in the default settings file ctrl+dot,ctrl+4 {"cmd": ["golint *.go"], "shell": true}